Vitamin D and its deficiency

 The people who cannot get sufficient exposure to the sunlight are most likely to be affected by the vitamin D deficiency.
 Therefore, cloudy climate, excessive use of sunscreens, and avoidance of sun exposure increase the risk of vitamin D deficiency.

-Due to a combination of various risk factors, elderly people are more susceptible to developing vitamin D deficiency.
+Due to a combination of various risk factors, elderly people are more susceptible to developing D deficiency.
 Older people may prefer to eat less diet containing little vitamin D. They may have a sedentary lifestyle with little or no activity at all, decreasing their exposure to the sunlight.
 Furthermore, their skin becomes hardened and callus.
 It becomes difficult for the body to absorb sunlight through callus and hardened skin.

 Check this article about vitamin D deficiency in children.